kmschang/schang/Terminal/Vim Commands.md

 - i - insert before cursur
 - I - insert at the beginning of the line
 - a - append text after the cursur
-- A - apend test at the end of the line
+- A - append test at the end of the line
 - cs - Change the current word
 - C - replace characters on current line
 - cc - delete line and start typing